Risks

 Reputational risks |

-Exposures associated with the wider impact on the company's that arises from a company's actions or errors and have become public knowledge |
+Exposures associated with the broader impact on the company that arises from a company's actions or errors and have become public knowledge |

 Strategic risks |

-Strategic risks can impact the achievement of strategic objectives of the tax department like e.g. governance, tax planning, mergers & acquisitions, financial transformation outsourcing.
-Is the level tax risk at an acceptable level taken, the tax function been part during the design and implementation, is what is agreed upon properly documented correctly implemented and in time. |
+Strategic risks can impact the achievement of the tax department's strategic objectives, such as governance, tax planning, mergers and acquisitions, and financial transformation outsourcing.
+Is the level of tax risk at an acceptable level?
+Has the tax function been involved during the design and implementation?
+Is what is agreed upon properly documented, correctly implemented, and on time? |

 Compliance risks |

-Compliance risks impact compliance of the company with regulatory and legal requirements and the resolution of government inquiries.
-Compliance risks occur due to incorrect numbers in the system for example because of lack of data, misinterpretation of the law or the miscommunication or misinterpretation leading to wrong conclusions or actions. |
+Compliance risks impact the company's compliance with regulatory and legal requirements and the resolution of government inquiries.
+They occur due to incorrect numbers in the system, such as a lack of data, misinterpretation of the law, or miscommunication, leading to wrong conclusions or actions. |

 Operational risks |

-Operational risks are both internal and external risks impacting the operations of the tax department e.g. tax activities embedded in business operations, the underlying systems and tools, access to data, and knowledge.
-Examples of operational risks from not having embedded proper tax procedures in the business processes include hold-up of goods at the border due to failure to properly handle customs duties, VAT registrations are missing or failing to update ERP system setup of processes and controls when VAT law or the supply chain has changed. |
+Operational risks are both internal and external risks impacting the operations of the tax department, e.g., tax activities embedded in business operations, the underlying systems and tools, access to data, and knowledge.
+Examples of operational risks from not having properly embedded tax procedures in the business processes include hold-ups of goods at the border due to failure to handle customs duties properly, VAT registrations missing or failing to update ERP system setup of processes and controls when VAT law or the supply chain has changed. |

 Financial risks |